 The only sure way to prevent pregnancy is not to have sex.
 But finding the right method of birth control for you can help you avoid an unplanned pregnancy.

 Your doctor will ask you to share your medical history, and for people with hypothyroidism, this is particularly important.
 Share your entire medical history and be sure to mention the following:

 Birth control usually does not affect your thyroid levels significantly, but there may be some impact.
-Therefore, it may be a good idea to have your thyroid levels checked after being on birth control for three months.
-However, being on levothyroxine will not lower the effectiveness of your birth control.
+Therefore, it may be a good idea to test your thyroid levels after being on birth control for three months.
+However, being on thyroid medication will not lower the effectiveness of your birth control.

 It may be essential to choose a birth control option that will not exacerbate or mask your thyroid-related symptoms.

 If your thyroid-related condition has resulted in weight gain or obesity, you will want to avoid birth control methods known to cause weight gain, such as Depo-Provera (the shot).

 Thyroid disease causes depression and mood-swings for many people.
 If this is the case for you, you may want to choose oral birth control pills like Yaz or Yazmin that often relieve period-related mood symptoms.

 Another common side-effect of thyroid disease is irregular periods.
 If you experience this, it may be best to avoid birth control methods associated with spotting, like the implant or the shot.